google/page-alloc-bench/README.md

 list it as the make goal.
 You can then copy this onto some other system, running the kernel from your `$KERNEL_TREE` and just execute it.
 This is optional, you can also just copy all the relevant files manually and run `run.sh` directly.

+# Output

+For `--workload=composite` you can pass `--output-path`, data measured by the workload will be written there as JSON.
+This currently only has one field:

+- `memory_available_diff_bytes`: This workload attempts to allocate as much memory as possible from userspace.
+It then does this again while simultaneously allocating then freeing kernel pages on all CPUs.
+This metric measures the difference between the amount of memory available the first time and the second time, accounting for the amount of memory that the kernel allocations take up.
+On a well-performing system this should be 0.